-Radical wellbeing is a necessity
+Radical Wellbeing is a Necessity

-Oasis of Radical Wellbeing is a new project from Aalto University researching, collecting information and distributing it to Aalto community and beyond.
-The aim of the project is to give Aalto community members tools to withstand the pressures of study, work, society, as well as the pressure we put on ourselves.
 If we can take care of ourselves, we will have more energy to take care of others, and once our community becomes self-sufficient in sharing support, we will all be better off.
 But what is radical about it?
-The project leader, psychologist Merita Petäjä, is starting a series of Oasis of Radical Wellbeing blogs.
+OASIS of Radical Wellbeing's (2021-2024) project leader, psychologist Merita Petäjä's blog.

 The key concepts of radical self-care are self-preservation, protecting oneself from harm, and maintaining identity and values.
 The concept has its roots in movements where people have experienced oppression or where social activism is needed.
 “Taking care of myself is not self-indulgence, it’s self-preservation,” wrote Audre Lorde, an American poet, feminist, and human rights activist, in her book A Burst of Light (1988).
 Many activist communities have made use of Lorde’s thoughts on self-care.